Introduction - What is a Pardon?

 As it pertains to government action, the term “pardon” means a decision by a government official to absolve a person of a criminal conviction.
 It is an official forgiveness, or release from liability for a criminal offense.
 It is not, however, an assertion of the person's innocence.
 Pardons are typically granted by the President in federal criminal cases, or by individual state governors in state criminal cases.
 An official pardon of a group of people is typically called “amnesty” rather than “pardon.”

 The U.S. Constitution does not spend a lot of verbiage on the presidential pardon.
 In Article II, Section 2, Clause 1, the Constitution states, “The President . . . shall have Power to grant Reprieves and Pardons for Offences against the United States, except in Cases of Impeachment.”
-However, U.S. Supreme Court decisions have helped shape the answer to the question of “what is a pardon?”
+However, U.S. Supreme Court decisions have helped shape the answer to the question.

 In United States v.
 Wilson, in 1833, Chief Justice John Marshall emphasized the forgiveness aspect of the presidential pardon.
 Chief Justice Marshall stated: